raganwald-deprecated/homoiconic/2010/08/out.md

 ![Godfather, Part III](http://gallery.sendbad.net/data/media/68/godfather_part_iii_ver1.jpg)

+**plus ça change (plus c'est la même chose)**

 I've said this before, and even then it was hardly a grand revelation.
-But this morning I found myself writing this Javascript in a [tiny little framework][roweis] I'm writing with some colleagues for a projhect at [Unspace Interactive][unspace]:
+And it has been months since I did any work with Ruby.
+I've had a refreshing time working with Javascript.
+But this morning I found myself writing this code in a [tiny little framework][roweis] I'm writing with some colleagues for a project at [Unspace Interactive][unspace]:

     if (controller.target) {
       controller.render_target = (function (render_target_context) {